What is a bioactive substrate, and what does it mean for bearded dragons?

 Ideally, the substrate will contain enough good bacteria and macroorganisms to combat the bad bacteria produced by waste matter and stagnant air.

-Common substrates like play sand, reptile carpet, and sand mats tend to trap the bad bacteria rather than work through it.
+Common substrates like play sand, reptile carpet, and sand mats tend to trap the harmful bacteria rather than work through it.

-Ideally, a small amount of bad bacteria in a bioactive setup will help strengthen your pet’s immune system, much like a vaccine would with a human’s immunity.
+Ideally, a few bad bacteria in a bioactive setup will help strengthen your pet’s immune system, much like a vaccine would with a human’s immunity.

 While these terrariums have their advantages, keepers who promote bioactive terrariums suggest these are stagnant environments and not the best for healthy dragons.